≡ Menu

 And what will a Chesapeake Bay Retriever look like?

-Also we can’t state this enough…
+Also, we can’t state this enough…

-So if just looking for a great companion dog, you’re probably better off just getting a “traditional” Golden Retriever or Labrador Retriever because these “types” of dogs simply won’t require as much exercise as a typical Chessie will.
+At its core, the Chesapeake Bay Retriever is a working dog, and he will never settle for companionship alone.
+So if you are just looking for a great companion dog, you’re probably better off just getting a “traditional” Golden Retriever or Labrador Retriever because these “types” of dogs won’t require as much exercise as a typical Chessie will.

 But will he chew up my Sofa?